sivepanda/p2poker/p2p_poker_algorithm.md

 When a player (say A) claims to have won with cards `x` and `y`:

-1. A publishes their ephemeral private key.
+1. A publishes their private key.
-2. Any player can take the committed `[A-encrypted]` cards (stored before the game ended) and decrypt them using A's published key.
+2. Any player can take their `[A-encrypted]` cards (stored before the game started) and decrypt them using A's published key.
 3. If the result matches A's claimed cards, the hand is verified.
 If not, fraud is provable.
+A lied about their cards

 ---